Skip to main content

 • Eggs can be hard-boiled ahead of time and eaten over the next few days for an easy breakfast, snack or quick addition to salad.

-• Buy a whole package of meat or poultry and wrap individual portions in freezer-safe paper; label each with the date and contents.
+• Buy a whole package of meat or poultry and wrap individual portions in freezer-safe paper.
+Label each with the date and contents.

-• A potato masher can easily transform a can of pinto beans into delicious, refried beans — a pinch of cumin, garlic and chili powder and you're ready to eat!
+• A potato masher can easily transform a can of pinto beans into delicious, refried beans — add a pinch of cumin, garlic and chili powder and you're ready to eat!

 Find a Nutrition Expert